THD-AI-2023/AIN-B-1-Programming-1-WS23/README.md

 # Programming 1 (WS23)
 Materials, notes, and resources related to the Programming 1 course for the Bachelor of Artificial Intelligence program in the Winter Semester of 2023.

-Sure, here's a formatted section for your README:

 ### Programming I - Lecture Details

 - **Schedule**: Every Wednesday from October 4, 2023, to January 24, 2024.